 The next disease that can only be cured by ourselves is condemnation.
 On rare occasions, condemnation of an action is warranted, when someone has knowingly done something harmful that was voluntary and unnecessary.
-When someone made a commitment-in reality, not just in someone's imagination and fails to keep it, condemnation can be appropriate.
+When someone made a commitment-in reality, not just in someone's imagination-and fails to keep it, condemnation can be appropriate.
 When someone fails to uphold an oath of office, condemnation of the relevant action is appropriate.
+But often people are full of condemnation for very strange reasons.

 Human beings are quick to condem others, and sometimes ourselves too.
 Most of the time we don't have all the information we would need to make a fair judgment.
 Most of the time it is not within our province to condemn in the first place.
 Usually people don't examine themselves with the same scrutiny they apply to others; many are eager to throw stones even though they have-or would have-done the same thing.
+Some condemn themselves too readily, and some condemn others too readily.